Altpapier/GlintCreator/README.md

 ## Install

-npm install
+`npm install` (if not using the NPM module)

 ## Start

 1. Go to the `config.json` file and edit it to your liking.
-If you are using the NPM package pass through an object with these parameters to generate the gif.
+If you are using the `NPM package` pass through an object with these parameters to generate the gif.

 | Paramter          | Description                                                                                                                                                                                             | Type      | Required |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | -------- |